A universal characterization of higher algebraic K-theory: Symmetric monoidal structure and dualizable objects

-Recall that the category of presentable stable $\i$-categories is closed symmetric monoidal with product $\otimes$ and internal $\hom$ given by the presentable stable $\i$-category $\Fun^{\L}(\aA,\aB)$ of colimit-preserving functors \cite[\S 4.1]{DAG-II}.
+The $\i$-category $\stabprcat$ of presentable stable $\i$-categories is a closed symmetric monoidal $\i$-category with product $\otimes$ and internal mapping object given by the presentable stable $\i$-category $\Fun^{\L}(\aA,\aB)$ of colimit-preserving functors \cite[6.3.1.14, 6.3.1.17]{HAG}.
 Following \cite[\S 4.1.2]{BFN}, we can then define the tensor product on small idempotent-complete stable $\i$-categories as